EduardoZepeda/coffee-bytes-hugo/content/posts/django-rest-framework-y-jwt-para-autenticar-usuarios/index.en.md

 First we are going to install the necessary libraries: djangorestframework and djangorestframework_simplejwt, the first one to create and manage our [API REST](/en/basic-characteristics-of-an-api-rest-api/) in Django and the second one to manage the JWTs.

-To install them I will use [the virtual environment manager called Pipenv](/en/pipenv-the-virtual-environment-manager-you-dont-know/).
-You can also use pip if you want.
+To install them we can use [the virtual environment manager called Pipenv](/en/pipenv-the-virtual-environment-manager-you-dont-know/), Poetry or whatever you want.
+You can also use pip.

 ```python
 pip install djangorestframework_simplejwt djangorestframework